Supported platform: Windows®, Linux®, Mac

-The first time you select this option, you are prompted to download the MATLAB Runtime installer or obtain a CD if you do not have Internet access.
+The first time you select this option, you are prompted to download the MATLAB Runtime installer.

 Add MATLAB files to generate the sample C++ driver files.
 Although C++ driver files are not necessary to create shared libraries, they are used to demonstrate how to Implement the C++ mwArray API Shared Library with a Driver Application.

-MATLAB file opens for you to edit.
-Define the input variables as
+A MATLAB file opens for you to edit.
+Define the input variables

 Select the type of API for the generated C++ shared libraries.
 In the API selection section at the bottom, select Create interface that uses the mwArray API.
 For more information, see API Selection for C++ Shared Library.

-You can customize the installer, customize your application, and add more information about the application as follows:
+In the Library Compiler app, you can customize the installer, customize your application, and add more information about the application.